ionic-team/capacitor-plugins/push-notifications/README.md

 The Push Notification API uses [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging) SDK for handling notifications.
 See [Set up a Firebase Cloud Messaging client app on Android](https://firebase.google.com/docs/cloud-messaging/android/client) and follow the instructions for creating a Firebase project and registering your application.
 There is no need to add the Firebase SDK to your app or edit your app manifest - the Push Notifications provides that for you.
 All that is required is your Firebase project's `google-services.json` file added to the module (app-level) directory of your app.

+Android 13 (API level 33) and higher supports a runtime permission for sending notifications POST_NOTIFICATIONS.
+You are required to call `checkPermissions()` and `requestPermissions()` accordingly, when targeting SDK 33, similarily to how iOS works.

 ### Variables

 This plugin will use the following project variables (defined in your app's `variables.gradle` file):